-A consultation is a time limited experience with me where you provide specific information about yourself and your situations so I can give you professional perspective on your possible options.
+A consultation is a time-limited experience with me where you provide specific information about yourself and your situations so I can give you a professional perspective on your possible options.
 You use my consultation services to learn more about healing and recovery exercises and how to apply them and integrate them into your life.

 If I believe I can offer you some useful information or perhaps help you rally your own thoughts and feelings to help you find a promising therapeutic path that suits your situation you may schedule one or perhaps two additional consultations.

 At the close of your consultation/s, I will provide you with recommendations that can vary.
 I may refer you to a private psychotherapist or a clinic or an in-patient treatment center.
 I may refer you to a parenting class or a support group or a 12-step program.

 I may determine that what you are describing may not be an eating disorder but indicates some other issue that needs to be addressed.
 If this is the case I will make a different kind of referral suggestion.
 If during the consultation you feel you would like to work with me and I believe you qualify for my psychotherapy practice, you would make a first appointment to meet in person at my office.

 You may be reading my book, Healing Your Hungry Heart, and want to consult with me on your experiences in working through HHH exercises.
 If so you can set up consultation appointments for in-person or Skype video meetings.
 These consults are like private workshops for one based on the theme you are exploring in the book or in a particular chapter.

 While a consultation can sometimes feel and be therapeutic, it is not psychotherapy.